Chrisknyfe/boujie_water_shader/README.md

  * Depth fog
  * Distance fade
  * Fade out features with distance, such as vertex waves and foam

+You can optimize shader performance by copying the shader code and commenting-out any of the #define lines to disable features you don't need.

 ## CameraFollower3D node
 The water plane now follows the camera around, giving the illusion of an